-The Company adopted the provisions of FIN 48 on January 1, 2007.
+The Company adopted the provisions of FASB Interpretation ("FIN") 48, Accounting for Income Tax Uncertainties, on January 1, 2007.
 On the date of adoption of FIN 48, the Company had no unrecognized tax benefits and thus did not recognize an increase in the liability for unrecognized tax benefits.
-Further, there are no unrecognized tax benefits included in the Company's condensed balance sheet at December 31, 2006 or March 31, 2007 that would, if recognized, affect the effective tax rate.
+Further, there are no unrecognized tax benefits included in the Company's condensed balance sheet at December 31, 2006 or June 30, 2007 that would, if recognized, affect the effective tax rate.

 The Company is subject to taxation in the U.S. and California.
 The Company is subject to examination by the U.S. and California tax authorities for 2004 and subsequent tax years.
 The Company's practice is to recognize interest and/or penalties related to income tax matters in income tax expense.
-The Company had no accrued interest and penalties on the Company's condensed balance sheets at December 31, 2006 and at March 31, 2007, and has recognized no interest and/or penalties in the Company's condensed statement of operations for the three months ended March 31, 2007.
+The Company had no accrued interest and penalties related to income tax matters on the Company's balance sheets at December 31, 2006 and at June 30, 2007, and has recognized no interest and/or penalties in the Company's condensed statement of operations for the six months ended June 30, 2007.

 The adoption of FIN 48 did not impact the Company's financial condition, results of operations or cash flows.
 At January 1, 2007, the Company had net deferred tax assets of \$26.5 million.
-The deferred tax assets are primarily composed of federal and state tax net operating loss carryfowards and federal and state research and development ("R&D") credit carryforwards.
+The deferred tax assets are primarily composed of federal and state tax net operating loss carryforwards and federal and state research and development ("R&D") credit carryforwards.
 Due to uncertainties surrounding the Company's ability to generate future taxable income to realize these assets, a full valuation allowance has been established to offset the Company's net deferred tax asset.
 Additionally, the future utilization of the Company's net operating loss and R&D credit carryforwards to offset future taxable income may be subject to a substantial annual limitation as a result of ownership changes that may have occurred previously or that could occur in the future.
 The Company has not yet determined whether such an ownership change has occurred, however, the Company plans to complete a Section 382/383 analysis regarding the limitation of the net operating losses and research and development credits.
-When this analysis is completed, the Company plans to update its unrecognized tax benefits under FIN No. 48.
-However, the Company does not expect this analysis to be completed within the next 12 months and therefore, the Company does not expect that the unrecognized tax benefits will change within 12 months of this reporting date.
+When this analysis is completed, the Company plans to update its unrecognized tax benefits under FIN 48.
+However, the Company does not expect this analysis to be completed within the next 12 months and, as a result, the Company does not expect that the unrecognized tax benefits will change within 12 months of this reporting date.
 Any carryforwards that will expire prior to utilization as a result of such limitations will be removed from deferred tax assets with a corresponding reduction of the valuation allowance.
 Due to the existence of the valuation allowance, future changes in the Company's unrecognized tax benefits will not impact the Company's effective tax rate.